shapeoko/Shapeoko_2/Instructions/02_vwheels_and_idlers.md

 Makerslide uses V-wheels to allow for movement along the rails which it affords.

-The belts which the stepper motors drive the X- and Y-axes with require smooth idlers to route the belts so that they are held against the pulleys on the motor shafts.
+The belts which the stepper motors drive the X- and Y-axes which require smooth idlers to route the belts so that they are held against the pulleys on the motor shafts.

 ##V-Wheels